Quenneville returns to Chicago with Florida Panthers

 “He’s like an icon in Chicago, whether it’s him winning three Stanley Cups, coming in and helping us become better players,” Blackhawks star Patrick Kane said.
 “What he’s done here in his career is amazing, he’ll get a warm reception and it’ll be good to see him.
 We’ll try to get a win against him and enjoy the time.”

 Quenneville coaching against his former team is the big headline, but it’s also a matchup of two surging teams hoping to carry their momentum into an extended break.
 Kane got his 1,000th career point when Chicago beat Winnipeg 5-2 on Sunday night for its season-high fifth consecutive victory.
-Florida had won four in a row heading into Monday night’s game at Minnesota.
+Florida earned its season-best fifth straight win Monday night, topping Minnesota 5-4 on Noel Acciari’s goal with 5.6 seconds left.

 Chicago had made just one playoff appearance in 10 years when Quenneville took over four games into the 2008-09 season, replacing Hall of Famer Denis Savard.
 Dale Tallon was the general manager for the Blackhawks at the time (and he hired Quenneville again with the Panthers).